Does Your Merchant Account Have An Early Termination Fee?

 We’ve all done it–scrolled to the bottom of a user’s agreement and clicked I Agree or signed a paper contract without looking through the many pages of small print.
 We know it’s wrong, but we’re busy and the print is so small…and we are thankfully often protected by consumer protection laws that work quietly in the background.
 Once you’re a business owner, however, many of the consumer protection laws go away because you are now a sophisticated party who is presumed to know better and can negotiate contracts better.

 This, of course, is not the reality.
 In the world of payment processing, new business owners are often presented with a long, difficult-to-understand contract by a pushy salesperson who insists that the contract wording can’t be changed.
-But that’s okay, they assure you.
-You got a great deal.
+And while the best credit card processing companies won’t lock you into these types of deals, shady sellers might.

 Table of Contents